obsidian-tasks-group/obsidian-tasks/docs/Queries/Layout.md

 - `tags`
 - `task count`

+> [!Info]
+> Only tags recognised by Obsidian are hidden with `hide tags`.
+>
+> Tasks is a bit more relaxed in recognising tags than Obsidian.
+For example,  `#123` is treated as a tag by Tasks, and so is included in Tasks' searches, sorting and grouping code.
+>
+> However, `#123` is [not recognised a valid Obsidian tag](https://help.obsidian.md/Editing+and+formatting/Tags#Tag+format) and so not hidden.

 > [!released]
 `urgency` was introduced in Tasks 1.14.0.<br>
 `created date` was introduced in Tasks 2.0.0.<br>